Spanish yields dip as QE bets support debut 2015 bond sale

 The ECB also warned on Thursday that Greek banks’ access to ECB funding beyond February depended on Athens successfully completing a final bailout review and reaching a deal on a follow-up plan with its EU/IMF lenders.

 The leader of Syriza, Alexis Tsipras, has pledged to reverse reforms and secure debt forgiveness from Greece’s partners if he wins the election.
 Syriza holds a narrow lead in opinion polls over the New Democracy party of Prime Minister Antonis Samaras.
-(Editing by Hugh Lawson)
+(Editing by Janet Lawrence)